Try that line around 72 year old 4th degree black belt martial artist Kenny Peterson!

 “I recover faster and I believe it’s because my body is healthier.”I recover faster and I believe it’s because my body is healthier.
 Click To Tweet

-Kenny and his grandson tested together for their 4th degree black belt at ATA Worlds in 2012.
+Kenny and his grandson tested together for their 4th degree black belt at ATA World Competition in 2012.
 This is just months after his grandson turned 18 because that is when he became eligible.
 It was a happy moment for grandfather and grandson, and a first for the organization.

 Kenny is a 13 time ATA World Champion, and is now an instructor.
 This spring he was awarded the ATA Region 114 Black Belt of the Year Award, nominated and awarded from ATA headquarters in Arkansas.